-Asian shares firm, betting China won't disappoint
+Asian shares manage muted cheer for China growth

-All eyes were on the Chinese gross domestic product (GDP) report due at 0200 GMT (10 p.m.
-EDT) .
-While there are some doubts about the reliability of the data, markets tend to take them on face value.

-The economy is forecast to have expanded by 6.7 percent in the year to September, underpinned by government stimulus and a hot property market.
-ECONCN
+Chinese gross domestic product (GDP) expanded 6.7 percent in the year to September, exactly as forecasted.
+Private investment remained subdued with government spending and property strong.

-Other data due is expected to show a slight pick-up in retail sales, industrial output and urban investment.
+Other data showed retail sales rising a solid 10.7 percent and urban investment 8.2 percent, but industrial output disappointed by growing only 6.1 percent.

 Figures out on Tuesday showed Chinese banks extended a surprisingly strong 1.22 trillion yuan ($181 billion) of new loans in September, capping a record nine-month lending spree.